chrisli30/RIL-DOCS/Documentations/Getting Started/RSK/Introduction.md

 #### [Turing-Complete Virtual Machine (RVM)](./Turing-Complete.md)

-The Rootstock Virtual Machine (RVM) is compatible with the Ethereum Virtual Machine (EVM) at the op-code level, allowing Ethereum contracts to run flawlessly on the RSK blockchain.
+The RSK Virtual Machine (RVM) is compatible with the Ethereum Virtual Machine (EVM) at the op-code level, allowing Ethereum contracts to run flawlessly on the RSK blockchain.

 There are numerous performance improvements documented and being developed known as RSK Improvement Proposals (RSKIP's), created by the RSK team and community.